The Secret Ingredient to Self-Publishing Success

 3. A Strong Marketing Plan

-I wish I could say at this point “if you build it, they will come,” but I’m not here to lie to you.
+I wish I could say at this point “If you build it, they will come,” but I’m not here to lie to you.
 Even traditional publishers of the most well-known authors put months of work into marketing their books.

 Since you decided to self-publish, you will also be in charge of marketing and promoting your new book.
 If you’ve followed steps one and two, then you are in an excellent position to continue marketing your book.